Transaction Logs

 Starting with version 12.0, Stardog provides commands to inspect and replay transaction logs.
 Transaction logs record all database modifications, enabling:

-- Point-in-time recovery: Restore a database to any point between backups by replaying transactions
+- Point-in-time recovery: Restore a database to any point between backups by replaying transactions on top of a restored backup

 - Cluster synchronization: Transaction logs are used internally to keep cluster nodes in sync